tscanlin/developers.optimizely.com/src/content/samples/technology-integrations/1-analytics.md

 ---
 template: inline
-title: Analytics integration
+title: Send Optimizely data to analytics
 anchor: technology-integrations-analytics
 ---
-The easiest way to create a new Analytics integration is by using the [analytics integration template](https://github.com/optimizely/Analytics-JS/blob/master/analytics.js).
-This template is a working example of a Google Analytics integration.
-The only functions that need to be modified to create an integration with a different analytics tool are these:
+The most relevant data that Optimizely has about a visitor is which experiment a visitor has seen and which variation a visitor was bucketed in.
+These steps will explain how to abstract that data and send it to a different system.
+#### 1. Download template
+Download the analytics template here: [analytics integration template](https://github.com/optimizely/Analytics-JS/blob/master/analytics.js)

+The template contains several functions that are usefull for every analytics integration.
+#### 2. Customize two functions

+At the top of the template, an object called `window.integration` is defined.
+In the object, there are tow functions that have to customized to get the integration working.
+This is an example implementation for Google Analytics:

 ```
 /**